"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 \paragraph{``Are We Fully Engaged?''
-The Importance of Social Engagement in VR Collaboration.} This sub-theme focuses on social engagement, the extent to which collaborators in Social VR remain emotionally and communicatively connected during a shared task \cite{xu2023designing}.
-Social engagement goes beyond mere attention or performance, it reflects how present, expressive, and emotionally involved individuals feel in relation to their teammates \cite{xu2023designing}.
-The reviewed articles identified design strategies that support behavioral cues of engagement and help sustain interpersonal connections throughout the Social VR collaboration \cite{le2024impact,xu2023designing,moharana2023physiological}.
+The Importance of Social Engagement in VR Collaboration.} This sub-theme focuses on social engagement, the extent to which collaborators in Social VR remain emotionally and communicatively connected during a shared task \cite{xu2023designing,yang2022towards}.
+Social engagement goes beyond mere attention or performance; it reflects how present, expressive, and emotionally involved individuals feel in relation to their teammates \cite{xu2023designing,yang2022towards}.
+The reviewed articles identified design strategies that support behavioral cues of engagement and help sustain interpersonal connections throughout the Social VR collaboration \cite{le2024impact,xu2023designing,moore2019communicating,moharana2023physiological,gumilar2022inter,duchowski2004visual}.

 One strategy identified in this sub-theme involves enhancing avatar behaviors to foster social engagement.
 Le et al. \cite{le2024impact} introduced an augmented avatar system that generated subtle nonverbal cues---such as head nods and posture shifts---even when users did not perform them directly.
-These enhancements made collaborators appear more responsive and involved, leading to more natural and engaging teamwork \cite{le2024impact}.
+These enhancements made collaborators appear more responsive and involved \cite{le2024impact}.
 Similarly, Xu et al. \cite{xu2023designing} studied older adults co-planning virtual travel experiences using VR and found that social engagement deepened when participants shared personal memories and life stories related to the destinations.
 These moments of self-disclosure fostered warmth and mutual interest, highlighting that social engagement can be supported not only through interface design but also through content that invites personal connection and emotional expression.

 Another article explored physiological synchrony as a deeper measure of engagement.
-Moharana et al. \cite{moharana2023physiological} tracked heart rate patterns during a collaborative memory game and found that teams with higher physiological synchrony reported greater feelings of connection, presence, and team flow.
-These findings suggest that social engagement may operate at both cognitive and emotional levels and that VR environments can help capture or even facilitate these more subtle social dynamics.
+Moharana et al. \cite{moharana2023physiological} tracked heart rate patterns during a collaborative memory game and found that dyads with higher physiological synchrony reported greater feelings of connection, presence, and workflow.
+Their findings suggest that social engagement may operate at both cognitive and emotional levels and that VR environments can help capture or even facilitate these more subtle social dynamics.